muraree/bnp-twitter-app/README.md

 Then you have to do "npm install" inside the project directory.

+Export your twitter authorization keys in process env such as:
+CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN_KEY, ACCESS_TOKEN_SECRET

 Then "yarn dev" to start the project.

 Note- Any feedbacks for improvement are appreciated.